Peierls substitution and Hall motion in exotic Carroll dynamics: The Dunne-Jackiw-Trugenberger (DJT) system

-In the next section we derive the DJT system by reduction from \emph{two different}, centrally extended particle models.
+In the next section we show tht the DJT system can be obtained by reduction from \emph{two} different, centrally extended particle models.
 After recalling some relevant facts from the Galilean case for comparison, we carry out a similar but more detailed analysis for Carroll.